 If you find luxury in discovering lesser-known islands and engaging in a rich culture, then you will love the island group of Tongatapu.
 Tonga’s southern island group, also known as the “Sacred South”, offers a wealth of premium cultural, natural and historical experiences.
-Swim with Humpback Whales, play golf on the kingdom’s only golf course, see the sights on an exclusive private tour and more.
-We’ll go through all of the premium experiences in this list of the best luxury activities on Tongatapu of Tonga.
+Swim with humpback whales, play golf on the kingdom’s only golf course, see the sights on an exclusive private tour and more.
+We’ll go through all of the premium experiences in this list of the best luxury activities in Tongatapu of Tonga.

 While you’re here, get more advice on luxury travel (and set your expectations right for the standards of “luxury” in Tonga) in The Luxury Guide to Tongatapu.

 1. Play at Tonga’s Only Golf Course

 Want to tee off in every country in the world?
 Be sure to tick Tonga off the list at the Tonga Golf Club.
 The Tonga Golf Club provides a relaxing nine-hole golf course in an attractive park-like setting.
 This year-round golf course is the only one in the entire kingdom.